haotianzh/ScisTreeCNA/README.md

 ## 💡 Usage

-Once installed, you can use ScisTreeCNA from your Python environment.
-You will need to prepare your input files, see examples in folder `examples/`.
+Once installed, ScisTreeCNA can be used directly from your Python environment.
+To run the inference, you must prepare an input `.csv` file where **rows represent sites** and **columns represent cells**.
+Example input files are provided in the `examples/` directory for reference.

 ### Python Interface

-This example demonstrates loading placeholder data paths and running the primary tree reconstruction function.
+This example demonstrates loading example data and running the tree reconstruction function.

 ```python
 import scistreecna as scna